US beaches begin reopening, with restrictions varying from state to state - LI News Radio

 “We have gloves, masks, goggles, N-95 masks … a gown and pants and shoes,” he said.
 “Whether it’s CPR or attending to someone’s wound, we’re gonna do everything that we normally would do with just a couple extra layers of protective equipment.”

 Environmental groups like Surfrider Foundation are supporting lifeguards like Barnes.
-CEO Chad Nelson has been pushing for safe reopening of beaches and is educating people on the importance of following rules.
+CEO Chad Nelsen has been pushing for safe reopening of beaches and is educating people on the importance of following rules.

 “When you think about, you know, what people have been dealing for the last two months, being restricted to their home environments, having no opportunity to engage in what some of their typical activities are… the opportunity to come down to a seashore town like New Jersey is a wonderful outlet for people,” he said.
 “We certainly encourage it.
 We still need to make sure that we’re giving people the proper distance, even if it’s sitting on the beach.”